-When I first travelled to Dhanushkodi three years back, it was a place a bit difficult to reach.
+When I first traveled to Dhanushkodi three years back, it was a place a bit difficult to reach.
 The bus service was only up to the village.
 From there we had to travel in local vans and then walk around 4 km to reach the so-called endpoint, the narrow strip of land which concludes between the bay of Bengal and the Indian ocean.
 The journey was itself thrilling, there was literally no road, we had to travel through land submerged in water.
 Only few people used to visit Dhanushkodi, mostly up to the ruins of “ ghost village” and do not venture to walk to the land’s end in the hot sun.

 But everything changed now, a new road was built, up to the end.
 There are buses from Rameshwaram which will drop you at the tip of the land.
 More people visit here daily now.
 And of course, more plastic and wastes on the beach which was once very clean and beautiful.
 I couldn’t find the charm once I felt there when it was untouched.
 Anyway, we have to accept the reality, we should not turn our back when it comes to development.
 But I can say that Dhanushkodi was much beautiful before.
 Those who have not visited there before missed a beautiful experience.

-After spending a day, exploring the village and the people, I realised, though there is better infrastructure now, the development has brought only little changes in the life of remaining fishermen living here.
+After spending a day, exploring the village and the people, I realized, though there is better infrastructure now, the development has brought only little changes in the life of remaining fishermen living here.
 Their life is same as before, the village is still abandoned; no electricity, no schools or hospitals.
-Their life is struck in the memories that we forgot long back but still alive in their hearts even after 40 years.
+Their life is struck by the memories that we forgot long back but still alive in their hearts even after 40 years.

 Actually, my journey to Dhanushkodi was mainly with an intention to once more travel through the submerged land.
 But it is not possible now.
 Reached Rameshwaram early morning and took the first bus to Dhanushkodi.
 The sun was just coming up, the bus moved towards Dhanushkodi.
 The villages were still sleeping, there were only fewer vehicles on the road.
 The climate was cool and perfect.
 Both sides of the roads gave some beautiful views.